HARITHAKRISHNAN1998/HARITHAKRISHNAN1998/README.md

-- this is basic code of linuc device drivers
+- this is basic code of linux device drivers